Remembrance and Liberation Days in the Netherlands

 Earlier today, May 5th, Queen Beatrix attended the Liberation Day Concert on the Amstel River.
 The concert is held each year to mark the closing of the Liberation Day celebrations.
 May 5th marks the day that the Netherlands was liberated from the Nazis after World War II.Filed under Dutch Royals

-Tagged King Willem-Alexander, Liberation Day, Prime Minister Balkenende, Princess Beatrix, Queen Máxima, Remembrance Day, Security, World War II.
+Tagged King Willem-Alexander of The Netherlands, Liberation Day, Prime Minister Balkenende of the Netherlands, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Remembrance Day, Security, World War II.